zoltan-mihalyi/signature/README.md

 console.log(add([1, 2], [3, 4])); //[1, 2, 3, 4]
 ```

-You can create constructors as well
+You can create constructors as well.

 ```javascript
 var Point = signature();